merken/netCoreBuild/ReadMe.md

 You can create your own jenkins project by copying the build/pipelineTemplate.xml and replacing the tokens in [braces].
 Don't forget to include this in the build/dockerfile.

+Keep in mind that all bash file line endings must be configured for LF (linux) and not CRLF.

 ![alt text](https://github.com/merken/netCoreBuild/blob/master/build/jenkins.png)

 ![alt text](https://github.com/merken/netCoreBuild/blob/master/build/netcoreapp.png)